orpheus92/Snake/README.md

 # Snake
 This is the Snake function in C++
-It needs to be fixed for the final contour
+Modified as GVF Snake
+It gives correct final contour.
+Next step: visualize the process and output contour with Libigl